• Art magazine

 Impressionism in Great Britain

-Fishing for oysters at Cancale (1878) by John Singer Sargent
+Fishing for Oysters at Cancale (1878) by John Singer Sargent

-Fishing for oysters at Cancale (1878) by John Singer Sargent
+Fishing for Oysters at Cancale (1878) by John Singer Sargent

-Significant impressionists from Great Britain:
+Important Impressionist painters from Great Britain:

 • George Clausen (1852–1944)